Content Map Terms

 What causes it?

 Group B strep bacteria normally exist in the intestine, vagina, or rectum.
-A pregnant woman can transmit the bacteria to her baby during delivery.
-Some women are carriers of group B streptococcal bacteria, which means that they carry the bacteria but have no illness from it.
+If you carry group B streptococcal bacteria, you may have the bacteria but have no infection from it.
+But your baby could get the infection during birth.
 It is unclear why some babies get group B strep infection and others do not.

 Newborns may develop the infection hours after birth or during the first week of life, or it may happen several months later.
-Newborns who develop group B strep within the first week are most always infected by their mothers.
 It's not clear how babies who develop the infection later are exposed to the bacteria.

 What are the symptoms?

-Symptoms of group B strep may include high or low body temperature, irritability, low energy, raised respiratory rate, and trouble feeding.
-Newborns infected with group B strep may get a blood infection (sepsis) or lung infection (pneumonia).
-An infection of the fluid or tissues that surround the brain and spinal cord (meningitis) can also occur.
-Newborns thought to be infected with group B strep need medical care right away, as the infection can be deadly.
+Symptoms of group B strep may include high or low body temperature, irritability, low energy, raised breathing rate, and trouble feeding.
+Newborns also may get infections of the blood (sepsis), lung (pneumonia), or tissues around the brain and spinal cord (meningitis).
+Newborns infected with group B strep need medical care right away.

 How is it diagnosed?

-Pregnant women get tested for group B strep in the third trimester of pregnancy.
-Babies suspected of being infected are diagnosed at birth by testing their blood or spinal fluid or both for group B strep bacteria.
+Tests for group B strep are done in the third trimester of pregnancy.
+Babies suspected of being infected are diagnosed at birth by testing their blood or urine or both for the bacteria.
+Babies may get a chest X-ray.
+If they show signs of a serious infection, the doctor may test the spinal fluid.

 How is group B streptococcal infection treated?